 You agree to tell us as soon as possible by writing if any of the information you've provided us stops being accurate.
 This includes by email.
 If you tell us by phone we'll also need you to send it in writing.
-You will also provide us with the correct, updated information, including any appropriate supporting documentation that may be needed to verify the change (examples include, but are not limited to: extensions or reductions that modify the capacity of your Installation such as equipment breakdown or planned maintenance which could affect export output, ownership changes, changes in your export meter);
+You will also provide us with the correct, updated information, including any appropriate supporting documentation that may be needed to verify the change (examples include, but are not limited to: extensions or reductions that modify the capacity of your Installation such as equipment breakdown or planned maintenance which could affect export output, ownership changes or change to the person entitled to seek payment, changes in your export meter);

 If you fail to inform us about a change, and we discover this change we are required to inform Ofgem.
 Ofgem will decide what action is to be taken.
 This may involve us recovering, reducing or suspending your Export Payments.

 The amount of any Export Payments paid to you will be calculated by reference to the SEG Scheme Rules.
 If tariff rates or any other changes occur to the SEG Scheme Rules which affect how Export Payments are made, these changes will be reflected in the Export Payments that you are entitled to receive under this Agreement;

 Export Payments will be calculated by multiplying the applicable Export Tariff rate by the amount of kWh exported.
 This amount is calculated based on the export meter readings that we’ve obtained remotely or you have provided manually (see clause 6) and we have validated.

 If your installation has a Total Installed Capacity above 30 kW, you may be responsible for any costs passed onto us by third parties connected with your installation or the electricity you generate; for example, if there is a cost associated with setting up an export MPAN, we can ask you to pay these costs